 Universities often distance themselves socially from the surrounding communities to allow for the mind to roam freely and explore the unexplored and not be constrained by the oftenharsh realities of the society around them.
-However, this has also made universities in countries such as India more insular 404 | Building Research Universities in India and disconnected from society.
+However, this has also made universities in countries such as India more insular and disconnected from society.
 Just as walls are necessary for a host of practical reasons in the current world we live in, there is also a need for a research university to have direct outreach to society, so that it can engage with the latter and provide whatever benefits it can.